-The housing crisis in Israel and worldwide started all the way back in the industrial revolution with the accelerated urbanization and the re-thinking of the city as an urban planning issue, that created new urban models that tried to combat the problems the cities posed - density and morbidity; models that created generic and repetitive cities that separated work and living; a separation that brought up the importance of the vehicle, and made asphalt roads the main importance.
-With the development of contraction technologies - and especially the elevator - the skyscraper was invented in the USA: a building that allowed to multiply the site upwards, with every floor being a new, virgin site; thus creating a city-within-a-city.
+The housing crisis in Israel and worldwide started during the Industrial Revolution with urbanization.
+Rethinking of the city as an urban planning issue created new urban models that have tried to combat the problems the cities posed: density and morbidity.
+These models created generic and repetitive cities that separated work and living, a separation that resulted in a reliance on vehicles and asphalt roads.
+With the development of contraction technologies, especially the elevator, the skyscraper was also invented in the USA.
+Skyscrapers allowed cities to expand upward, with every floor being a new, virgin site, thus creating a city within a city.
 However, the massive size and the functional flexibility created a conflict with the ground floor and the connection to the city.

-The conflict brought up criticism, a re-thinking of the city and the understanding that a city isn’t just living, but it is the diversity and flexibility that the street offers for urban actions, things that the modern city wasn’t able to create.
-However, due to the ever growing need for buildings the skyscraper continue to be the main solutions, and the post-modern cities continue to lose the connection between the person and the street.
+The conflict brought up criticism, a rethinking of the city, and the understanding that a city isn’t just for living.
+The city street can offer diversity and flexibility, things that many modern cities haven’t able to create.
+However, due to the ever-growing need for buildings, the skyscraper continues to be the main solution, and post-modern cities continue to lose the connection between the person and the street.

-Tel Aviv was created as a horizontal city with low buildings and vibrant street life, but in the last few decades Tel Aviv is transforming; with a new “Tower City” rising on the Ayalon sides: rows of skyscrapers with uneven distances and an undefined street front and wasted land in between that help create an abandoned ground floor that isn’t able to create a proper urban street.
+Tel Aviv was created as a horizontal city with low buildings and a vibrant street life.
+However, in the last few decades Tel Aviv is transforming, with a new “Tower City” rising on the Ayalon sides.
+Rows of skyscrapers with uneven distances, undefined street fronts, and wasted land in between have helped create an abandoned ground floor that isn’t able to function as a proper urban street.

-Terminal 2000 has a unique location, connection Tel Aviv, Ramat Gan and Givataaim, and is in the heart of the Tower City of Dan on the one hand, and near the horizontal city on the other.
-The site has multiple public transportation methods in it, and existing plans for the site connects them all in one big transportation center, along side skyscrapers that will continue the Ayalon wall of towers - with the ground floor continuing to be abandoned.
-The project sees the site as a potential to reconnect the two cities with the need for urban densification due to the transportation center.
+Terminal 2000 has a unique location that connects Tel Aviv, Ramat Gan, and Givataaim.
+It is in the heart of the Tower City of Dan on the one side and near the horizontal city on the other.
+The site has multiple public transportation options, and existing plans for the site connect them all in one big transportation center alongside skyscrapers that will continue the Ayalon wall of towers.
+Thus, the ground floor will continue to be abandoned.
+The project sees the transportation center as a potential way to reconnect the two cities while still addressing the need for urban densification.

-The connection is done by building a “Vertical City”: a building that combines many urban functions, and multiplies the ground floor upwards.
-This is done by creating an Urban Podest: seven public floors that connects to the transportation hub and to the existing horizontal city, and above it housing and office towers.
-Thus, the roof becomes a second ground floor with public functions and a park that allows the urban flexibility and re-connects the towers with the ground floor.
+The connection is achieved by building a “Vertical City”: a building that combines many urban functions and creates multiple upper “ground floors.”
+This is done by creating an Urban Podest: seven public floors that connects to the transportation hub and to the existing horizontal city, with housing and office towers above them.
+Thus, the roof becomes a second ground floor with public functions and a park that provides urban flexibility while reconnecting the towers with the ground floor.

 Abed Atamna : Resampling of Future -Past

-Following the wars, thousands of people are forced to leave their homes in search of a safe haven for themselves and their children, leaving behind ruins of memory.
+Following wars, thousands of people are forced to leave their homes in search of a safe haven for themselves and their children, leaving behind ruins of memory.

-Consciousness is erased, history is written by the strong victor, and over the years the truth becomes one-sided, the denial and commonness of the other is premeditated.
+Consciousness is erased, history is written by the strong victor, and over the years, the truth becomes one-sided, and the denial and commonness of the other is premeditated.

-The moment when the war ends and people will want to return to their homeland and the place where they grew up interests me.
+The moment a war ends people often want to return to their homeland and the place where they grew up.
 This is a moment of meeting after a long time of separation and longing.
 Here there should be a sentence that describes such an abandoned place in general and attributes to its spatial-environmental-architectural aspects.